yuripiratello/wow-recorder/docs/CONTRIBUTING.md

 # Contributing

-The below steps describe development on Windows.
-The app is currently not supported on other operating systems.
+The below steps describe development on Windows and macOS.
+The app supports both platforms using platform-specific OBS binaries.

 ## Architecture
 Once I drew the structure of the application in Excalidraw.
 You can see that below.
 It's a rough overview of the key parts and may be a useful overview for any interested developers.